 Product & Engineering: Morgan Da Costa, Vojta Burian, Alex Lorenzi, John Philip, Jackson Chen, Sydney Achinger, Bond Yan, Matthew Klubeck.

-The Hacks section had been untouched since 2019, and quantitative data showed it was actively working against us.
+The Hacking section hadn't been touched since 2019, and our quantitative data showed it was actively working against us.
 We weren't just looking at a stale user interface; we were facing a failing ecosystem.

 Actions